esciencecenter-digital-skills/python-intermediate-development-uva/_episodes/15-coding-conventions.md

 > ## Optional Exercise: Improve Code Style of Your Other Python Projects
 > If you have another Python project, check to which extent it conforms to PEP8 coding style.
+> Or if you have projects in another programming language: see how they conform to the coding style guide of that language.
 {: .challenge}

 ### Documentation Strings aka Docstrings